akin5120/MR_Mindrove_EMG_Demo/README.md

 ##  Background & Neuroscience Context

-This project explores **neuroadaptive interfaces** — systems that use real biological signals to create responsive experiences.
+This project explores **neuroadaptive interfaces**  systems that use real biological signals to create responsive experiences.
 It connects to neuroscience research in:

 - **Motor-rehabilitation** and movement training using biofeedback,
 - **Gesture-driven interaction** through EMG and IMU sensors,
-- **Adaptive VR systems** that respond to physiological state.
+- **Adaptive MR systems** that respond to physiological state.

-By combining a **MindRove EMG band**, **Vosk voice recognition**, and **Unity VR**, this prototype shows how creative experimentation can lead to tangible, research-ready interaction systems.
+By combining a **MindRove EMG band**, **Vosk voice recognition**, and **Unity MR**, this prototype shows how creative experimentation can lead to tangible, research-ready interaction systems.

 ---